kwells4/groceries/recipies.md

 * 1 Tbs soy sauce
 * Corn starch

-Bake at 410 degrees 25 minutes
+Bake at 410 degrees 25 minutes or air fry at 400 for 10-15 minutes

 # Meatball sauce
 Modified from a [food network recipe](https://www.foodnetwork.com/recipes/food-network-kitchen/spaghetti-and-turkey-meatballs-recipe-1973403)